BladeTheWind1/BepisBot/README.md

 ## BepisBot!
-This is a [Discord[link=https://discord.gg] bot that is currently in development.
+This is a Discord bot that is currently in development.
 It so far is a personal project I'm writing for myself, but it is possible I will release a version that is hostable by you.